MiguelJRM95/Learn.io/README.md

 ---

+# :mega: IMPORTANT!!!!

+You do need to creat at root directory level a .env.local file with

+- NEXT_PUBLIC_SUPABASE_URL
+- NEXT_PUBLIC_SUPABASE_KEY

+---

 This repository will have the Learn.io project with is going to be a educational platform

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).